 The problem is that there does not appear to be any material superstructure at the macroscopic scale (the scale of the body as a whole) against which cells could navigate (or align themselves) to form a working human system.
 The cells would at least need some kind of navigational field, which each can directly sense, in order to know where it is so that it can say for example, "I am located at x,y,z on the global body map, therefore I must switch myself from being a stem cell to become a kidney cell".

-I imagine that cells could only get such x,y,z co-ordinates from something akin to a phase pattern of force-field waves.
+I imagine that cells could only get such x,y,z co-ordinates from something resembling a phase pattern of force-field waves.
 For example, it is thought that bees, with their ultra violet vision, are able to migrate long distances by following ultra-violet interference fringes in the sky.
 A man-made example is hyperbolic radio-navigation as used in systems such as the old Decca Hi-Fix.

 But what kind of system of navigational fixing within the body could a cell possibly use in order to know what functional type it should become?
 Do some key cells have the specific task of providing such a navigational field?
 No such cell function has ever been detected to my knowledge.